MarinkoBa/Hate-Speech-Classification/README.md

 As already mentioned in our proposal we are using an existing document collection, that can be found here:
 <https://github.com/zeerakw/hatespeech>
-This data set contains the IDs for Tweets and annotation for each tweet, whether they contain hate speech or not.
+This data set contains the IDs for Tweets and annotation for each tweet, whether they contain hate speech or not, more precisely sexism, racism or none.

 The data set (training/test set) and the data we want to investigate are retrieved from the Twitter API using the Tweepy library.